Safer online shopping

 Further information

-Find out more about your rights at Citizens Advice: consumer information or by calling the Citizens Advice Consumer Helpline on 0345 404 0506.
+Find out more about your rights at Citizens Advice: contact the consumer helpline.